sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 * Initial release with basic rate limiting functionality.

 == Upgrade Notice ==
+= 2.16 =
+This version fixes timezone handling to use the WordPress timezone setting for accurate timestamp display and removes "Greece time" references from logs.
+Update to ensure timestamps reflect your site's configured timezone.

 = 2.15 =
 This version adds configurable rate limiting for verified excluded bots, logs high traffic bots with IP, User Agent, and timestamp, and fixes timezone issues for accurate Greece time (Europe/Athens).
 Update to monitor high traffic bot activity and ensure correct timestamps.